 The First Two RCA Orthicon Cameras…Early Indoor Test, 1940

 These photos are opaque slides from a homestyle stereoscopic viewer.
 I think what we are seeing here are the first two RCA Orthicon cameras being tested.
 Notice there is (1) no focus control anywhere.
-In earlier posts today, we saw both the panhandle focus and the side mounted focus.
-(2) There is only a single lens and not the double fixed focal length lenses we see on the Iconoscope camera and later versions of this camera.
-(3) Notice also that there is no viewfinder on any of these cameras, but if you look closely you can see there is a removable door over that viewing port.
+In earlier posts today, we saw both a panhandle focus and the side mounted focus apparatus, neither of which seem to be here.
+(2) There is only a single, fixed focus lens and not the double fixed focal length lenses we see on the Iconoscope camera and later versions of this camera.
+(3) Notice also that there is no viewfinder on any of these cameras, but if you look closely, you can see there is a removable door over that viewing port.

 To reinforce my belief that these cameras did not have electronic viewfinders, notice the open door shot.
 This shows a single row of electronics in the VF area, but behind it is the light proof black box which encloses the ground glass – optical viewer.
 I think that row of tubes is associated with functions in the camera body below the VF.

 As you view that open door shot, look at that huge exhaust port behind it (left bottom) and the single lens on the front (right bottom).
-In an earlier post, I had identified this first version of the Orthicon camera as the Type 1840…that name is due to the tube number inside which is the 1840, also seen here.
+In an earlier post, I had identified this first version of the Orthicon camera as the Type 1840…that name is due to the tube number inside which is the 1840, also seen here in the bottom photo.
 Enjoy and share! -Bobby Ellerbee

 Do you have both the right and left images?
 I’d love to be able to see these in stereo!